VintageWatchstraps Logo

 The movement in a double-bottom case is attached to the case by bolt and joint.
 The bolt is the catch at 6 o'clock that can be released by a thumbnail to swing the movement out of the case on the joint located at 12 o'clock.
 The movement is detached from the case by pushing out the joint pin.
 The pin is usually tapered and will only come out one way, usually by pushing from left to right when facing the dial with the 12 at the top.
 Usually the pin pushes out quite easily; if it doesn't, try looking at the ends of the pin to see if it has been inserted incorrectly.
 A stiff piece of wire is usually sufficient to push the pin out; this can be mounted in a wooden handle and called a “joint pusher”.

 The assertion that the joint makes a firmer fixing than case screws is a spurious attempt to make the English method of fixing movements to their cases sound superior to that of the Swiss method of using screws.
-In fact, many bare (uncased) English movements are seen where the joint, or the part of the bottom plate to which the joint is attached, are bent, because the movement was simply wrenched from the case by twisting the joint by hand.
+In fact, many bare (uncased) English movements are seen where the joint, or the part of the bottom plate to which the joint is attached, is bent, because the movement was simply wrenched from the case by twisting the joint by hand.
 This is not possible when the movement is held into the case by screws.
 It is also easier to open the inner case back of a dome case to adjust the regulator than it is to open the bezel of a double bottom case, release the bolt, swing out the movement and remove the cap.

 Back to the top of the page.